 James Thompson sent funding for beds in Londonderry City Hospital - he authored a number of booklets about Ireland and the early settlers of Kentucky.
 He was invited to become the first US citizen to be a member of the Irish Parliament.

-Culturally however James Thompson appears to have rejected his Ulster Presbyterian roots, and was a member of American-Irish Historical Society.
+Culturally however James Thompson appears to have turned away from his Ulster Presbyterian roots, and was a member of American-Irish Historical Society.
 This Society was avowedly anti-Scotch-Irish in ethos and published output (see here for example).
-There was a large Irish Catholic community in Thompson’s home town of Louisville, with its own newspaper, the Kentucky Irish American (see here).

 Various obituaries below give further biographical detail.
 The photo at the very bottom is from the Belfast News Letter, 1956